Rebuilding Packages

 AI Agent Note: When asked to rebuild packages, use the

 rebuildcommand:./ci/dist_git.py rebuild <package> --reason "<reason>".
+For rebuilding reverse dependencies (e.g., “rebuild all Go packages”), userebuild-rev-deps <package> --reason "<reason>".
 Always ask the user for a ticket link or explanation first to use as the reason.
 If the command fails with “uses macros in Release field”, see the “Packages requiring manual rebuild” section below for instructions.

 Overview

-This document covers two scenarios for triggering a new package build:
+This document covers three scenarios for triggering package builds:

 -